sharonstone1/GitMarkdownProject/README.md

 ## BLOCKQUOTES

 To create a blockquote, add a > in front of a paragraph.
-Example: <p> I love learning Python, JavaScript, React, Java, MySQL, and so on. </p>
+Example: <blockquote> I love learning Python, JavaScript, React, Java, MySQL, and so on. </blockquote>

 **Blockquotes with Multiple Paragraphs**